zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 although neither of those updates are directly relevant for this test case, some implementations of [RFC 4470] produce an incorrect response to NSEC queries.
 The response is a NODATA response with the NSEC record in the authority section rather than in the answer section.
-That deviation is handled in the test precedure.
+That deviation is handled in the test procedure.

 The description of the NSEC3 and NSEC3PARAM RRs are found in [RFC 5155][RFC 5155#section-3], section 3, and [RFC 5155][RFC 5155#section-4],